-International Update: As of Week 03, influenza activity increased in the United States.
+International Update: As of Week 6, influenza activity continued to increase in the United States.
 Influenza A(H1N1)pdm09, influenza A(H3N2), and influenza B viruses continue to co-circulate.
-Influenza A viruses have predominated in the United States since the beginning of October in most areas.
+Influenza A viruses have predominated in the United States since the beginning of October.